Maxcode123/mylang/README.md

 `    add A -> α X • β to J where i = A -> α • X β`
 `return closure(J)`

-Edges between states represent SHIFT and GOTO actions; REDUCE actions are calculated as below [(`reduces` in automaton.c)](https://github.com/Maxcode123/mylang/blob/main/src/parser/automaton.c):
+Edges between states represent SHIFT and GOTO actions; REDUCE actions are calculated as below:
 `Let R be the set of REDUCE actions, T the set of states`
 `Initialize R to the empty set {}`
 `for each state SN in T:`